cupy/cupy/docs/source/tutorial/convnet.rst

 can also be registedred as a trainable :class:`~chainer.Link` to another :class:`~chainer.Chain`.
 Actually, :class:`~chainer.links.Classifier` class to wrap the model and add the loss computation to the model already exists.
-Using this, the loss computation can be implanted to the model itself by this
+Actually, there is already a :class:`~chainer.links.Classifier` class that can be used to wrap the model and include the loss computation as well.
-way:
+It can be used like this:

 .. doctest::